BlackDevil1928/Devnovate_Blogger/README.md

 - 📝 **Blogging**
   - Users can create and submit blogs
-  - Blogs are stored in Supabase with `status = pending`
+  - Blogs are stored in Supabase with `status= pending`
   - Only approved blogs are visible publicly

 - ⚙️ **Admin Dashboard**